Skip to main content

 Searching for a cooperator

 Use the filter panel to find an existing cooperator.
-It is a good practice to use the Starts with option in case you are not certain of the spelling or in case a typographical error may have been previously entered.
+It is a good practice to use the Starts with filter option, which helps locate records even if you are uncertain of the spelling or a typographical error was made previously.

 Specifying a filter